aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 T3a Nano ($0.0028)
 T3a Micro ($0.0056)

-In the most probable scenario (less than 500 visitors per month) a T3a Nano Instance would be the ideal configuration
+In the most probable scenario (less than 500 visitors per month) a T3a Nano Instance would be the ideal configuration for several key reasons.

+1. This is the least expensive pricing option
+2. Offers greater performance due to the additional VCPU core compared to T2 as well as better cpu architecture
+3. Has unlimited Burst so the website will be able to handle a relatively large amount of stress for prolonged periods

+5.